-Program income may be used to further program objective or may be refunded to the Federal Government.
-Program income may only be used for allowable program costs and must be expended prior to additional OJP drawdowns.
-(The drawdown restriction does not apply to JABG.)
+Program income may be used to further program objectives or may be refunded to the Federal Government.
+Program income may only be used for allowable program costs and must be expended prior to additional OJP draw downs.
+(The drawdown restriction does not apply to JABG and JAG).

 - A discretionary project funded with 100 percent Federal funds must account for and report on 100 percent of the total program income earned.
 If the total program income earned was $20,000, the recipient must account for and report the $20,000 as program income on the Financial Status Report.